Already have a Username/Password for Canadian Journal of Family and Youth <br/>Le Journal Canadien de Famille et de la Jeunesse?

-Authors should be aware that there are different outcomes with regard to the review process: 1) the manuscript may be approved as is and be sent forward for publication; 2) the manuscript is accepted with revisions required; 3) the manuscript requires revisions and resubmission, and 4) the manuscript is not approved for publication.
+Authors should be aware that there are different outcomes with regard to the review process: 1) the manuscript may be approved as is and be sent forward for publication; 2) the manuscript may be accepted with revisions required; 3) the manuscript may require substantial revisions and resubmission; and 4) the manuscript is not approved for publication.

-If there are no identifiable problems with the paper, it is likely that the paper will be published within six month’s time, however if there are revisions and so on to be made, the time frame may be longer than six months before publication.
+If there are no identifiable problems with the paper, it is likely that the paper will be published within nine month’s time, however if there are revisions and so on to be made, the time frame may be longer than nine months before publication.

 Book Review Submissions:

 Book reviews are expected to be between 1000 and 1500 words.
 When writing a book review, authors should highlight key insights, theoretical approaches, and/or methodology as well as the expected audience of the book and the author's intentions.
 Book reviews should not be chapter-by-chapter summaries of each of the individual chapters within the book.

 Book Reviews should be set out as follows:Black, A. and Gill, B. eds.
 (2004).
 Insecurity in the New Era of Terrorism.
 London: Langham Press.

 Authors are also expected to follow the same guidelines as those set out above (with regard to APA styling, and formatting).

 If your submission is published by the Canadian Journal of Family and Youth, the author will agree not to publish it elsewhere without first obtaining consent from the Editors of the Canadian Journal of Family and Youth.
 Once consent is obtained, it is expected that authors will include an acknowledgement of prior publication in the Canadian Journal of Family and Youth.